Heart Blanche

 Heart Blanche is the fifth studio album by American recording artist CeeLo Green.
 The album was released on November 6, 2015, by Atlantic Records.
+This is Green's first album to featured all-new material since 2010's The Lady Killer.

 Critical reception

 Heart Blanche received generally mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 57 based on 14 reviews, which indicates "mixed or average reviews".
 Ryan B. Patrick of Exclaim! wrote that "Heart Blanche, while delivering Green's usually masterful take on gospel-influenced and pop-minded R&B, feels listless and lacks passion."